m-lab/website/_posts/blog/2018-07-20-disco-dataset.md

 ## Example Queries

 The switch [schema][switch-schema] takes advantage of [record arrays][bigquery-arrays].
-So, queries that uses the `sample.value` or `sample.timestamp` columns must handle the array records appropriately.
+So, queries that use the `sample.value` or `sample.timestamp` columns must handle the array records appropriately.

 [bigquery-arrays]: https://cloud.google.com/bigquery/docs/reference/standard-sql/arrays#flattening-arrays